The Future of Film Begins with You.

 I’ll be honest: it took me a year to get to this stage in my mindset and my actions, and still I work on my mind every day.
 I recently learned from the training that sometimes your actions get you to a place you didn’t expect to go to, and yet that place brings you closer to your goal.
 The goal doesn’t happen right away: it takes time and it takes a mindset shift that happens gradually, at least for me.
 Right now, I’m grateful for where I am.

 Also in my experience, I’ve noticed that there will be critical moments where you’re at a crossroads and have to decide to take action that’s scary and brings you closer to your goal, or an action that’s safe and comfortable.
-For me, this crossroads was deciding to join the Craft Certification Program and most recently, deciding to leave my 9-5 and instead take the Trainee AD job and begin my career in the film industry.
+For me, this crossroads was deciding to join the Into The Industry Certification Program and most recently, deciding to leave my 9-5 and instead take the Trainee AD job and begin my career in the film industry.

 Cristina